-Lab researchers have been equally active conducting an array of ground experiments, often in parallel with those flying high above the Earth.
+Closer to the ground, the NASA Lab was active conducting an array of experiments over many years on NASA's Reduced Gravity Aircraft.
+There were also related experiments done back at UCSD, often in parallel with those flying high above the Earth.

 Relatively recent advances in microcomputer technology have also allowed investigators to begin to build complex computer models of the human lung.
 These models allow us to simulate the effects of gravity on the lung and discover new and potentially exciting ways to study those effects without ever leaving our laboratories.